teeze-solutions/TPS/TPS-Toolkit/README.md

 ### Initiating Your TPS Journey: A Structured Progression

-1.  **Conceptual Grasp:** Begin by thoroughly reviewing the [TeeZe Prompting Methodology README](link-to-tps-methodology-readme) to internalize the underlying philosophical and cognitive framework that guides interaction design.
+1.  **Conceptual Grasp:** Begin by thoroughly reviewing the [TeeZe Prompting Methodology](https://github.com/teeze-solutions/TPS/tree/main/TPS-Methodology) to internalize the underlying philosophical and cognitive framework that guides interaction design.
 2.  **Tier 1 Application:** Commence with the Tier 1 templates for immediate improvements in the clarity and efficacy of direct AI interactions.
 3.  **Tier 2 Implementation:** Progress to Tier 2 frameworks when tasks demand more structured, multi-step approaches with defined roles and deliverables.
 4.  **Tier 3 Exploration:** Engage with Tier 3 paradigms for complex, ambiguous challenges requiring iterative collaboration and emergent solution development.